gawindx/homebridge-risco-local-platform/README.md

 ### Method 1 : You know the configuration of your system
 In this case it is very simple.
-Just take the zone number and remove 1.
+Just take the zone number.

 Example: